kumuluz/kumuluzee-samples/kumuluzee-config-mp/README.md

 ### Implement the JAX-RS service

-Register your module as JAX-RS service and define the application path.
+Register your module as a JAX-RS service and define the application path.
 You could do that in web.xml or for example with the `@ApplicationPath` annotation:

 ```java